 - Be sure the outboard motor is securely fastened to the transom or a stable stand.
 You could be severely injured if the outboard motor falls on you. - Never get under the lower unit while it is tilted, even when the tilt support lever or knob is locked.
-Severe injury could occur i1' the outboard motor accidentally falls.
+Severe injury could occur il' the outboard motor accidentally tails.

-1. Tilt the outboard motor so that the gear oil drain screw is at the lowest point possible.

-- 2. Place a suitable container under the gear case. - 3.
+- 1. Tilt the outboard motor so that the gear oil drain screw is at the lowest point possible. - 2.
+Place a suitable container under the gear case. - 3.
 Remove the gear oil drain screw.

-1.Gear oil drain screw
+1 Gear oil drain screw

-2.0il level plug
+2.Oil level plug

-- If a magnetic gear oil drain screw is equipped, remove all metal particles from the screw before installing it. - Always use new gaskets.
-Don not reuse the remove gaskets. - 4.
-Remove the oil level plug to allow the oil to drain completely.
+Always use new gaskets.
+Don not reuse the remove gaskets.

+4. Remove the oil level plug to allow the oil to drain completely.

 Inspect the used oil after it has been drained.
 If the oil is milky, water is getting into the gear case which can cause gear damage.
-Consult our dealer for repair of the lower unit seals.
+Consult a yours dealer for repair of the lower unit seals.

-5.With the outboard motor in a vertical position, and using a flexible or pressurized filling device, inject the gear oil into the gear oil drain screw hole.
+5. With the outboard motor in a vertical position, and using a flexible or pressurized filling device, inject the gear oil into the gear oil drain screw hole.